-Various rules for clothing could be found even in ancient Rome, in cities in the 14th century these trends reached their culmination.
+Various rules for clothing could be found even in ancient Rome, in trends reached their culmination.
 Largely it was because of the fact that cities were stabilizing as new living spaces.
-The city had it's own rules.
-Your birth status was no longer most important, but rather, whether you were able to earn some money and produce something "Money is the lord of the city" Jacques Le Goff.
+The city had it's own longer most important, but rather, whether you were able to earn something "Money is the lord of the city" Jacques Le Goff.